Signal, Stress, and Selection

 Signal Three: Stabilisation, refining the signal environment

 Following stress and inspection, the cellular system requires a stable and coherent baseline from which to evaluate what has been found and initiate the appropriate response.
-This is the role of microbiome-derived butyrate, produced through the fermentation of partially hydrolysed guar gum by gut bacteria.[6]
+This is the proposed role of microbiome-derived butyrate, produced through the fermentation of partially hydrolysed guar gum by gut bacteria.[6]

 Signal Four: Reconstruction, rebuilding the baseline